Ludotes/emacount/README.md

 It may look very simple and not very intersting but it can be terrible if you manage the ambience very well during your party.

-This application was created by Guillaume FAYEMI and Ludovic SINTES, students of l'Ecole des mines d'Alès in France.
+This application was created by Ludovic SINTES and Guillaume FAYEMI, students of l'Ecole des mines d'Alès in France.